Awards and Recognition

 At Dignity Health, our OB/GYNs help women of all ages prevent breast cancer and detect the early stages of breast cancer with mammograms.
 A mammogram is a safe, noninvasive physical or digital exam of the breast.

 Dignity Health offers 3-D mammograms to better detect cancer in women with dense breasts.
 This procedure is also called breast tomosynthesis.
-To learn more about breast cancer screening with a 3-D mammogram in AZ, Find a Doctor today at Dignity Health location near you.
+To learn more about breast cancer screening with a 3-D mammogram in Arizona, Find a Doctor today at Dignity Health location near you.

 While traditional 2-D mammography has been beneficial in the fight against breast cancer, it may not always detect cancer in women with dense breast tissue.
 This is because the 2-D image does not always distinguish between healthy and cancerous tissue.

 With the innovation of 3-D mammography, doctors are able to view a much more accurate image, allowing for better cancer detection in women with dense breasts.

 Mammograms typically are performed in an outpatient radiology clinic.
 You will be able to go home after your exam is complete.
 Fortunately, there is no difference in the feeling between a 2-D and 3-D mammogram.